Monthly Archives

 By | Serial | No Comments

-After writing five hundred and twenty words, Rhea hit a wall.
+Rhea ran out of words.
+After writing five hundred and twenty, she hit a wall.
 She was done.
-She couldn’t think of another thing to write about donuts and twenty-year-old men or tarts and forty-year-old men.
+She couldn’t think of another thing to write about cookies and twenty-year-old men or tarts and forty-year-old men.
 She’d tried her best to imagine it but she couldn’t.
 What she had wasn’t going to cut it – word-wise and, thus, money-wise.
-She took a break and decided to concentrate on the Domingos case.
+It was time to concentrate on the Domingos case.

-She retrieved her LAPD passwords from an encrypted file and entered them into a department database.
-She waited, fingers crossed.
+She entered her LAPD passwords into a department database and waited, fingers crossed.
 She got in.
-Before her were the databases of records; the histories of people and buildings – the pages that told the stories that made up LA.
-She searched records and more records and more records trying to find any info she could on Domingos, Leland Hays and a bartender named Myrna.
+Soon she was scrolling through the histories of people and buildings – the pages that told the stories that made up LA.
+She searched for any info she could find on Domingos, Leland Hays and a bartender named Myrna.

-Forty seven web pages into looking at Domingos’ business tax records and scant employee records she’d found little of importance except a three-year-old misdemeanor building code violation regarding the steps leading down to Domingos’s liquor storage cellar.
-That got her thinking about liquor delivery to the place.
-She wondered if the bartender signed for the deliveries.
+Forty seven web pages into looking at Domingos’ business tax records and employee records she found little of importance except a three-year-old misdemeanor building code violation regarding the steps leading down to Domingos’s liquor storage cellar.
+Thinking about liquor delivery to the place, she assumed a bartender signed for the deliveries.
 She called seven local liquor distributors and found two who had delivered to Domingos in the last year.

-Young’s Liquor Distributors had an office and warehouse five and a half blocks west of Leland Hays’s Furniture Import warehouse.
-The manager – a nice, neat man named Mavery – was on the floor, counting cases of Jim Beam.
-Rhea flashed her badge – man this was getting easy – and Mavery told her Domingos was one of their smallest accounts but he remembered them well and was “Sorry to see them shut down.”
+Young’s Liquor Distributors had an office and warehouse five and a half blocks west of Hays’s Furniture warehouse.
+The manager – a neat man named Mavery – was on the floor, counting cases of Jim Beam.
+Rhea flashed her badge – man this was getting easy – and Mavery told her Domingos was one of their smaller accounts but he remembered them well and was “Sorry to see them shut down.”

 “Do you remember who signed for the deliveries?”
 Rhea asked him.